github/roadmap/README.md

 # GitHub public roadmap

-In this repo, you can find the [official GitHub public roadmap](https://github.com/github/roadmap/projects/1).
+In this repository, you can find the [official GitHub public roadmap](https://github.com/github/roadmap/projects/1).
 The roadmap is currently in a read-only state, with locked conversations, as we get started.
 However, we anticipate being able to engage more in discussions about the future of GitHub products and features, here on GitHub, soon.

 Our product roadmap is where you can learn about what features we're working on, what stage they're in, and when we expect to bring them to you.
 Have any questions or comments about items on the roadmap?
 Join the discussion over on the [GitHub Community Forum](https://github.community/) or share your feedback via [GitHub Support](https://support.github.com/contact/feedback).